 At Rochester Independent College Business Studies is a fast growing real world A level with students increasingly looking to study Business related courses at university.
-RIC's Business Studies teacher Neal Layton explains why it's far from being a soft subject:
+RIC explains why it's far from being a soft subject:

 Have you ever heard a student say; “I don’t know why we do that in class as I’m never going to use it when I leave here?”
-Well, one thing I can guarantee is that it will never be the case in a Business lesson, its business that makes the world go around!!
+Well, one thing WE can guarantee is that it will never be the case in a Business lesson, its business that makes the world go around!

 We view students who come to business as those who are looking to learn about the real world, about how and why businesses start up, how they are managed and how they become successful.
 Because ultimately I want the students who study Business to go on and work for these successful companies, perhaps even running some of them and be good at it.

 You see, the simple fact is that there are no “correct answers” in business, just situations you deal with based on your experiences.
 What works in one business wont necessarily work in another and you certainly wont get the answers by reading all the textbooks out there – Business is a “contact sport” and it involves getting in there and getting your hands dirty.

 So, if you want the easy A-Level don’t come to Business as I can promise you’ll be challenged, questioned and be expected to state your own views and be able to justify your actions and decisions within real-life business scenarios.

 Covering subject areas such as strategy, finance, operations, human resources and marketing but all from the context of “what would you do, and why?”
 Being able to justify your decision is sometimes just as important as the decision itself, using balanced arguments and evaluation to allow you to come to a conclusion is a life-skill that you will be able to carry with you.